build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 ## Step 2: Create an EKS Cluster with Karpenter using EKS Blueprints for Terraform

 > 💡 Tip: The Terraform template used in this tutorial is using an On-Demand managed node group to host the Karpenter controller.
 However, if you have an existing cluster, you can use an existing node group with On-Demand instances to deploy the Karpenter controller.
 To do so, you need to follow the [Karpenter getting started guide](https://karpenter.sh/docs/getting-started/).

 In this step you will create an Amazon EKS cluster using the [EKS Blueprints for Terraform project](https://github.com/aws-ia/terraform-aws-eks-blueprints).
-The Terraform template you’ll use is going to create a VPC, an EKS control plane, a Kubernetes service account along with the IAM role and associate them using IRSA to let Karpenter launch instances, add the Karpenter node role to the `aws-auth` configmap to allow nodes to connect, and an On-Demand managed node group for the `kube-system` and `karpenter` namespaces.
+The Terraform template you’ll use is going to create a VPC, an EKS control plane, a Kubernetes service account along with the IAM role and associate them using IAM Roles for Service Accounts (IRSA) to let Karpenter launch instances, add the Karpenter node role to the `aws-auth` configmap to allow nodes to connect, and an On-Demand managed node group for the `kube-system` and `karpenter` namespaces.

 To create the cluster, run the following commands: